exercism/ruby/concepts/basics/introduction.md

 # MY_FIRST_CONSTANT = "Some String"
 ```

 Ruby is organised into classes.
 Classes are defined using the `class` keyword followed by the name of the class.
-Objects are generally created by instantiating classes using the `.new` method.
+Objects are usually created by instantiating classes using the `.new` method.
 For example:

 ```ruby
 # Define the class